 His main musical influences include Ennio Morricone, Nino Rota, Angelo Badalamenti, Bernard Herrmann and Danny Elfman as well as alt rock acts such as Mogwai, Sigur Ros, Godspeed You Black Emperor and The Bad Seeds.

 Jonathan’s music has been used across a wide spectrum of film and TV worldwide including shows broadcast on BBC, Channel 4, E4, Channel 5 and Vice – ranging from soaps to prime time BBC documentaries.

 His film score work straddles many genres from comedy, drama and horror to documentary.
 He performed on the Revere track We Won’t Be Here Tomorrow which was included on the soundtrack to the Sundance selected Simon Killer (Dir.
 Antonio Campos – Martha Marcy May Marlene).
 He provided music for the Images of Bedlam documentary for the Guardian UK.
 Film scoring work includes My Imaginary Life which was screened in Cannes and the surrealist psychological drama Splitting Hairs as well as ethereal drama Chalk starring The Riot Club’s Amber Anderson.
 He also recently worked with director Oliver Cane on his latest film Eyes and Prize which was a hit on the festival circuit worldwide in 2018 and was released across all digital platforms including iTunes and Amazon Prime 2019.
-Over the past year he has collaborated on a number of modern dance pieces with Danish Choreographer Sarah Louise Kristiansen and is currently working on the score for In Time which will be brought to the stage later in 2021.
+Over the past few years he has collaborated on a number of contemporary dance pieces with Danish Choreographer Sarah Louise Kristiansen and is currently working on the score for Aurelia’s Waltz which will be brought to the stage in Copenhagen later in 2022.